BA (Hons)

 Course features

-• Enjoy 24/7 access to outstanding industry-standard facilities
+• Access 24/7 to outstanding industry-standard facilities

 • Build a strong portfolio of work that demonstrates the specialist skills and practical film-making experience that employers really value